Everything Lean For Leaders And Their Teams

 6. It makes problems apparent.
 Whenever there is a glitch that keeps Standard Work from flowing smoothly, it is easy to see.

 Standard Work is only effective if it is used.
-Problems can derail Standard Work if they are not recognized and addressed.
+Problems can derail it if they are not recognized and addressed.

 • Standard Work is not perfect.
 There will be intermittent problems in the process and you will need to figure out how much time you want to add in to solve them when they happen.
-If there is a lot of extra time built into the process, it will make the operation inefficient whenever the problem doesn’t occur.
-Generally, extra time that is built into a process ‘temporarily’ never gets removed.
-But if you don’t have any extra time built in, you will need a reaction plan with countermeasures that you can use whenever you identify an abnormal condition.
+If there is a lot of extra time built into the process, it will make the operation inefficient whenever the problem doesn’t Generally, extra time that is built into a process “temporarily” never gets removed.
+But if you don’t have any extra time built in, you will need a reaction plan with stopgaps that you can use whenever you identify an abnormal condition.
+You’d then put a countermeasure in place to deal with the issue permanently.
 On the shop floor, these reaction plans are often triggered by an andon light.

 • Standard Work is not permanent.
 It can, and should, change regularly.
 In fact, you may see more frequent changes in a process after it is standardized than before.
 Once there is stability, process improvement happens at an increasing pace.